evildmp/pycons-in-africa/README.md

 # PyCons in Africa

+> This is the start of a first draft - please amend and add to it in whatever way you think appropriate.
+I'll continue work on it myself.

 ## The big idea

 To hold a PyCon (Python conference) in an African nation, aimed at: